keeps/commons-ip/README.md

 ## History

+### Alpha 7 (2016-02-11)

+* Added more events to SIPObserver (events related to representations/representation processing which are done before SIP packaging, i.e., calculate checksum and other operations that might take awhile).

 ### Alpha 6 (2016-02-11)

 * Removed Parser interface and EARKParser implementation: now this must be done in a concrete SIP class as the IP interface has a static method _parse_.
 This way, both _build_ and _parse_ code are located in the same class (take EARKSIP as an example).

 ### Alpha 5 (2016-02-11)

-* Refactored code to better use inheritance and interfaces
+* Refactored code to better use inheritance and interfaces.
-* Now SIP implements the Observer Pattern (SIP is observable and SIPObserver, well, you can figure that out)
+* Now SIP implements the Observer Pattern (SIP is observable and SIPObserver, well, you can figure that out).

 ### Alpha 4 (2016-02-09)

-* Almost 100 % done with EARKSIP.build (SIP to ZIP) and EARKParser.parse (ZIP to SIP) Common Specification v0.13 compliant
+* Almost 100 % done with EARKSIP.build (SIP to ZIP) and EARKParser.parse (ZIP to SIP) Common Specification v0.13 compliant.

 ### Alpha 3 (2016-02-03)

-* Going towards getting the commons-ip compliant with E-ARK Common Specification v0.13
+* Going towards getting the commons-ip compliant with E-ARK Common Specification v0.13.
-* Bug fixes (file leaks, etc.)
+* Bug fixes (file leaks, etc.).

 ## Credits